 We also spoke with Bal Pinguel, who’s been accompanying Yuko.
 He’s the coordinator of the American Friends Service Committee.
 He described some of the actions that have been taking place this month.

-BAL PINGUEL: So we had a forum August 6, the sixty-second anniversary of the Hiroshima bombing at the American Friends Service Committee, where Mrs. Nakamura shared her experience as a thirteen-year-old survivor of the Hiroshima bombing.
+BAL PINGUEL: So we had a forum August 6, the 62nd anniversary of the Hiroshima bombing at the American Friends Service Committee, where Mrs. Nakamura shared her experience as a 13-year-old survivor of the Hiroshima bombing.
 We also had her available for local events.
 For instance, she spoke with a group of organizers who had a civil disobedience event in front of the Lockheed Martin facility in King of Prussia, just outside Philadelphia.
 And that was August 6.
 On August 7, we went to Pittsburgh in Pennsylvania, where she participated also in an action in front of the Carnegie Mellon University, especially in front of the Software Engineering Institute, which is actually doing a lot of software connected with nuclear weapons and nuclear arms.
-And the vigil was attended by probably around — the constant audience was around twenty people, but a lot of people were stopping by to listen to the kind of hearing that Mrs. Nakamura was giving.
-So, and now we are here in Florence, Massachusetts, actually, to have another event for the sixty-second anniversary of the bombing of Nagasaki.
+And the vigil was attended by probably around — the constant audience was around 20 people, but a lot of people were stopping by to listen to the kind of hearing that Mrs. Nakamura was giving.
+So, and now we are here in Florence, Massachusetts, actually, to have another event for the 62nd anniversary of the bombing of Nagasaki.

 AMY GOODMAN: And what is that event, Bal Pinguel?